pschool-in/curriculum/README.md

 # primary-school
 English, Math, Social &amp; Science content for primary school.
+Our objective is to create a complete curriculum, that is solid and crisp.

 # pschool.in

-[pschool](www.pschool.in) is a free app, and will always remain a free app.
+[pschool](www.pschool.in) is a free app with lot of learning activities for kids.
 We are making the content open source, and we look forward to contribution from community.
-Also any teachers and schools can use our content for free and no permission is required from us.
+Our target is to develop full curriculum.
+We believe that we get the best curriculum, if there are contribution from many people, rather than single person creating it.
+Also any parents, teachers and schools can use our content for free and no permission is required from us.

 # Kindergarten